maupatras/R_1_GrTranslation/README.md

 The translation was done by George Kaffezas, edited by Vassilis Georgiou, as a contribution within a seminar about R, organized by [GFOSS](https://ellak.gr/greek-free-open-source-software-societygfoss/) on May 2015 at the University of Patras.
-You can also find it in "Contributed Documentation" on the [Comprehensive R Archive Network](https://cran.r-project.org/index.html).
+You can also find it in "Contributed Documentation" on the [Comprehensive R Archive Network](https://cran.r-project.org/index.html) (link for direct download  [here](https://cran.r-project.org/doc/contrib/Torfs+Brauer-very-short-intro-to-R-greek.pdf)).

 -------------------------------------------------------------------------------------------------------------------------